 - On numerous patients at the same time or in the same room

 Facilities such as outpatient surgical centers or multiple-patient recovery rooms do not have medical equipment, medications or medical specialists that accredited hospitals have.
 Some of these resources come in handy for additional evaluation or in an emergency situation when immediately available resources can make a difference.

 Many sub-par detox centers treat patients side by side in the same room.
 Although this practice might reduce costs, patients do not receive staff members’ undivided attention, which is so important throughout rapid detox.

 Additionally, having strangers going through their own emotional and physical difficulties by your side can greatly elevate your level of stress.
-You don’t share a room with stranger when you go to your cardiologist, and you should not share one through anesthesia detox either.
+You don’t share a room with a stranger when you go to your cardiologist, and you should not share one through anesthesia detox either.
 Patients benefit from privacy, focused attention from the medical staff, and a calm environment throughout an already stressful time.

 The best rapid detox centers treat each patient in a private ICU room of a hospital.
 In an ICU, a medical doctor performs the treatment with full access to the hospital’s highest level of resources.
-Each room has medical equipment installed to provide the support and response needed throughout a detoxification under anesthesia.
+Each room has medical equipment installed to provide the support and response needed throughout detoxification under anesthesia.
 This comprehensive monitoring ensures the patient’s well-being before, during and after treatment.

 4. The Rapid Detox Cost Reflects the Level of Care

 The difference in facility type, level of care, length of impatient time and amount of services provided is evident in the cost of rapid detox.
 Rapid detox in a full-service, accredited hospital is more costly because it includes a much higher level of medical care.